matman26/matman26.github.io/_posts/2022-01-14-principles-of-cli-automation.markdown

 If you are just starting out, I'd suggest going with either NAPALM or Scrapli, as they are the most modern solutions to device connectivity.
 The NAPALM support matrix can be found [here][napalm-support].
-Scrapli's native support matrix can be found [here][scrapli-support], but Scrapli itself makes I wouldn't recommend using Paramiko unless you are building your own SSH connectivity tool.
+Scrapli's native support matrix can be found [here][scrapli-support], but Scrapli itself makes it very simple to add support for different network vendors.
+I wouldn't recommend using Paramiko unless you are building your own SSH connectivity tool.

 Now that we have SSH connectivity to the device via some sort of abstraction, how do we send updated configuration to it or quickly process command output in a programmatic,